jMetal/jMetalPy/README.md

 ## Changelog

+* [v1.6.0] Refactor class Problem, the single-objective genetic algorithm can solve constrained problems, performance improvements in NSGA-II, generation of Latex tables summarizing the results of the Wilcoxon rank sum test, added a notebook folder with examples.
 * [v1.5.7] Use of linters for catching errors and formatters to fix style, minor bug fixes.
 * [v1.5.6] Removed warnings when using Python 3.8.
 * [v1.5.5] Minor bug fixes.